Handy hints on tipping, shopping hours, restaurant etiquette, taxis, transport and more

 Tipping in restaurants

 You are not obliged to tip in restaurants in Italy.
 Tipping is always included in the prices on the menu.
-Nevertheless, it is becoming more common to tip, especially if service and/or food have been good.
-But you won’t be frowned upon if you don’t tip.
+Nevertheless, it is not uncommon to tip, especially if service and/or food have been good.
+But you won’t be frowned upon if you don’t do it.

-How much to tip depends, of course, on the total amount on the bill.
-You would normally tip well less than 10%.
-But it would, of course, be nice to avoid ridiculously small tips.
+How much to tip depends of course on the total amount on the bill.
+You would normally tip no more than 10%, while avoiding ridiculously small amounts, of course.

 Tipping in cafés and bars

 It is very unusual to tip in a café or bar.
-It can be done if you are seated at a table or at the outside seating.
-But if you have a coffee at the bar counter, like most Italians, it is better avoided.
-It could even be taken badly, perceived as an insult if you leave just a few copper coins on the counter.
+It could be done if you are seated at a table, outside or inside, but if you have a coffee at the bar counter like most Italians, tipping is better avoided.
+It could even be perceived as an insult if you leave just a few copper coins on the counter.

 Tipping in taxis

-You typically don’t tip in a taxi.
-You can if you want.
-Rounding up to a “convenient” total can be good, if service is good, of course.
-(NB: see the taxi advice also.)
+You typically don’t tip in a taxi, but of course you can if you want to.
+Rounding up to a convenient total makes sense if the service was good, of course.
+(NB: see taxi advice.)

 Tipping in hotels

-Typically, hotels in Italy don’t have porters.
-Only very luxurious ones do.
-You can tip a few euros but are not obliged (as a function of the cost of the room of course), but you are not obliged to do so.
+Typically in Italy only very luxurious hotels have porters.
+You can leave a few euros (as a function of the cost of the room of course), but you are not obliged to do so.

-Almost everyone takes Visa (and MasterCard) although most prefer cash, especially for smaller sums.
-Italian law stipulates that paying with a credit card should always be an option if the sum exceeds 30 euro.
-If it is less, then the shop / restaurant can refuse a card payment.
+Almost all businesses take Visa and MasterCard although most prefer cash, especially for smaller sums.
+Italian law stipulates that paying with a credit card should always be an option if the sum exceeds 30 euros.
+If it is less, then the business can refuse a card payment.

-Fewer merchants and restaurants take American Express but it is becoming more and more common, but travelling in Italy with only AmEx would be difficult.
+Fewer merchants and restaurants take American Express, and it becoming increasingly more common, but travelling in Italy with only an AmEx card would be difficult.

-What they charge to the credit card is always exactly what it says on the bill.
-You cannot put tips on the card and you cannot ask a shop to charge more to your card than what you bought in order for you to get some cash.
+The amount charged to your credit card is always exactly what it says on the bill.
+You cannot put tips on the card and you cannot ask for a higher amount to be charged your card in order to get cash back.

 Restaurants and restaurant etiquette

-All restaurants have a menu outside so that you can see what they offer.
-It is either the full menu (often) or a sample.
+By law, all restaurants have to display a menu outside so that you can see what they offer.
+It is either the full menu (in most instances) or a sample.

-Except in the very, very cheapest restaurants, you would always wait to be seated by a waiter.
-You don’t just walk in and sit down, that’s very rude.
-(Even for outside seating.)
-As always, there are exceptions.
+Except in the very simplest and cheapest restaurants, you should always wait to be seated by a waiter.
+Whatever you do, don’t simply walk in and sit down (even for outside seating) as this is considered presumptuous.

-Many restaurants have fixed price menus in addition to the “à la carte” menu.
-It is often very good value.
+Many restaurants have very good value, fixed price menus in addition to the à la carte menu.
 The fixed price menu is called menu del giorno or menu degustazione, as opposed to à la carte.

-A traditional Italian gourmet meal has four stages: 1) starter (antipasto), 2) first course (primo), which is often pasta/risotto/soup, 3) main course (secondo) with a side dish/accompaniment (contorni), like potatoes or vegetables; you always have to order the side dish separately, otherwise you get just the main ingredient (eg a fish but no vegetables), 4) dessert (dolce).
+A traditional Italian gourmet meal has four stages: 1) starter (antipasto), 2) first course (primo), which is often pasta/risotto/soup, 3) main course (secondo) with a side dish (contorno) such as potatoes or vegetables; you always have to order the side dish separately, otherwise you’ll get just the main ingredient (eg. a fish but no vegetables), 4) dessert (dolce).
 Coffee is served after dessert, not at the same time.
-Of course, you are not expected always to eat all this in a restaurant.
+And of course, you are not expected to eat all this, unless you want to.

-For example, you can take only a secondo (only an antipasto could be strange), or two, three or four “modules”.
-You can also take only a stand-alone vegetable, contorni, as a dish on its own, for example after (or together with) a primo.
-Overall, Italians tend to organize their meals pretty much any way they want.
-Just like the country.
-However, if you are invited to dinner, you should be prepared to suffer the entire four-step rocket.
+For example, you can order just a secondo (taking only an antipasto would not be done), or two, three or four courses.
+You could also order a contorno (side dish) on its own, to go with (or come after) your starter.
+Overall, Italians tend to organize their meals pretty much any way they want (rather like the way they run their country).
+However, if you are invited to dinner, be prepared to work your way through all four courses.

-Italians eat bread with the food, usually with the main course.
-In many Italian restaurants abroad, bread is served before the meal starts, together with olive oil and balsamic vinegar, to be dipped in the oil.
-You would NEVER do that in a restaurant in Italy.
-The only time you put olive oil on bread in Italy is when this year’s new freshly pressed virgin olive oil, novello, arrives in November.
-It is considered not polite to use the bread to suck up the last sauce on the plate, known as “scarpetta“, but sometimes it is so delicious that it is not possible to avoid it.
+Italians eat bread with their meals, usually with the main course.
+In many Italian restaurants abroad bread is served before the meal starts, along with some olive oil and balsamic vinegar in which to dip it, but this hardly ever happens in Italy.
+One of the rare occasions when olive oil is eaten on bread is in November, when tasting the new vintage of freshly-pressed virgin olive oil (called novello) .
+It is considered impolite to use the bread to mop up the last drop of sauce on your plate (a practice known as “scarpetta“), but sometimes it’s just so delicious that it’s impossible not to do so…

-A bread basket will always be on the table, from the beginning until the main course is finished.
+A bread basket will always be on the table, from the start of the meal until the main course is finished.
 The quality of the bread varies from place to place, not least because all Italian regions have their own type of bread.
-The better the restaurant the better bread.
-You never put butter on the bread, so there will be no butter on the table.
+The better the restaurant, the better the bread (but Italians never put butter on bread, so don’t expect any butter on the table).
 There is no extra charge for the bread.

-You usually have to ask for the bill (il conto).
-Curiously that is often the item that takes the longest time to arrive.
-However, it’s considered rude for the waiter to bring you the bill without you having asked for it (unless he’s going off shift) so you do have to ask for it.
-There are exceptions of course…
+You usually have to ask for the bill (il conto), and oddly, it is often the item that takes the longest time to arrive.
+However, it’s considered rude for the waiter to bring you the bill unless you’ve asked for it (unless he’s going off shift), so the onus is typically on you.

-You cannot add tips on to the credit card charge if you pay with plastic.
-If you want to tip you have to do it in cash.
-However, you can without a problem split a bill on several cards.
-Just tell them how you want it split, e.g. 50/50 or specific amounts on each card.
-Italians would never bother to do a detailed calculation of how to split the bill but instead do it alla romana, just split it straight without bothering about what each one has had.
-It would be considered penny-pinching to do so.
-It will anyway even out in the long run, is the reasoning.
+You cannot add tips on to the credit card charge if you pay with plastic, so if you want to tip, you’ll have to do it in cash.
+However, you can split a bill on several cards: just specify how you want it split, e.g. 50/50 or specific amounts on each card.
+Italians would never bother to do a detailed calculation of how to split the bill but instead do it alla romana, ie. they share it equelly without worrying about what each person has had.

-It is good manners to say hello (e.g. buongiorno or buonasera) when you arrive and goodbye (arrivederci) when you leave.
+It is considered good manners to say hello (buongiorno or buona sera ) when you arrive and goodbye (arrivederci) when you leave.
 In fact, when addressing anyone (in a restaurant, in the street or indeed in any public space), it’s considered polite to say buongiorno (or buona sera) first.
-Ciao is very informal and is best not used to people that you don’t know.
+Ciao is very informal and should only be used for people with you know very well.

 Restaurant opening hours

-In Italian cooking, it is the basic ingredients that play the leading role.
-Compared to some other food cultures (e.g. Scandinavian or American) Italians put less spices on the food and much less salt.
-Marinating meat is unusual.
-This is because the ingredients themselves (for example the meat) are of good quality and it is their own flavours that should be emphasised and not be covered in excessive spicing and salt.
+In Italy, the basic ingredients play the leading role.
+Compared to some other food cultures (e.g. Scandinavian or American), the French add less spices and less salt to food, and marinating meat is unusual.
+This is because the ingredients themselves (for example the meat) are of good quality and it is their own flavours that should be emphasised rather than masked by excessive use of spice and salt.

-This sometimes leads to that foreigners can think Italian food lacks in “flavours”.
-This is a mistake.
+This sometimes leads to foreigners thinking that Italian food lacks flavour.
 In fact, the food is cooked to bring out the delicate and delicious flavours of the ingredients.
-Adding a spicy barbecue sauce would be considered wrong; the chef has created the food in the way he sees fit, and it’s not unusual for salt and pepper to be absent from the table in more upmarket restaurants.
+Adding (say) a spicy barbecue sauce would be considered wrong; the chef has created the food in the way he sees fit, and it’s not unusual for salt and pepper to be absent from the table in more upmarket restaurants.

-There is supposedly a curious law in Italy about restaurant and café bills.
-Anyone who leaves a café/restaurant must have a bill or a receipt showing that he has paid.
-A tax inspector may wait outside the café/restaurant and ask to see the receipt and if you don’t have one you’re in trouble.
-The idea is, of course, to fight the black market cash economy where no receipts exist.
+There is (apparently) a curious law in Italy regarding restaurant and café bills, which stipulates that anyone who leaves a café/restaurant must have a bill or a receipt showing that he has paid.
+A tax inspector may wait outside the premises and ask to see the receipt, and if you don’t have one, you’re in trouble.
+Obviously, the idea is to fight the black market cash economy where no receipts exist.
 However, it would seem that this law is not enforced, given the number of receipts that end up on café floors.

-Tap water is perfectly safe to drink, although Italians usually don’t drink it.
-In some places, the chloride contents are high and even if it safe to drink, the taste is not fantastic.
+Tap water in Italy is perfectly safe to drink, although very few Italians actually drink it.
+In some places, the chloride levels are high and even if the water is safe to drink, it is not very palatable.

 Coffee in Italy

-If you want to drink the coffee standing in the bar you pay at the cashier before you get the coffee, and then you show your till receipt to the person making the coffee.
+If you want to drink your coffee standing at the bar, you pay the cashier first, then show your till receipt to the person making the coffee.
 If you sit at a table, you pay the waiter after enjoying your coffee, so it can be a good idea to check the price before sitting down.